 News Man stabbed in Upper East Side road rage, the NYPD says A man was stabbed multiple times after he confronted another driver in a road rage incident on April 23, 2016, the NYPD says.
 Photo Credit: Diana Colapietro By Alison Fox firstname.lastname@example.org @AlisonFox April 24, 2016 1:46 PM Print Share fbShare Tweet Email A 45-year-old driver was stabbed multiple times over the weekend after he tried to confront another driver during an episode of extreme road rage on the Upper East Side, police said.
 The man, who was not immediately identified, got out of his car to confront the other man at about 11:20 p.m.
 Saturday on East 61st Street, near York Avenue.
 The victim tried to pull the suspect out of his car.
 But the suspect got violent, stabbing the man multiple times in his stomach, police said.
 They both got back in their cars and drove off, but the victim lost control, slamming his car into a parked vehicle on East 76th Street and Madison Avenue.
 From there emergency personnel took him to New York-Presbyterian Weill Cornell where he was listed in stable condition.
 The suspect, described as having dreadlocks, was still on the loose Sunday.
 Police said he fled in a blue Ford with Rhode Island plates.
 It was not immediately clear what the road rage was about.
 By Alison Fox email@example.com @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.